Application to the Nursing Major

-- Current full-time CSB/SJU students may apply for acceptance to the Nursing major by May 1 of each year by completing the Application to the Nursing Major Form.
+- Current full-time CSB and SJU students and transfer students may apply for acceptance to the Nursing major by completing the Application to the Nursing Major Form.

 - Applicants must meet the minimum prerequisite course GPA requirement of 2.75 and complete all prerequisite courses with a grade of C or higher in each course.